-Comcast essentially ceded control of its shares to Disney in 2019, and it seems like Disney is going to force them to sell the remainder of their shares by 2024.
+Comcast essentially ceded control of its shares to Disney in 2019, and it seems like Disney will pressure them to sell the remainder of their shares by 2024.

 Disney has signed a deal with Comcast preventing the company from selling its shares to competitor streaming companies such as Netflix.

-Comcast is also excellent dividend stock and reported consistent dividend growth for the past 9 years.
+Comcast is also excellent dividend stock and reported consistent dividend growth for the past nine years.